TS 6.01 - Miguel Caló De Las Estrellas 1963

 With the release of TS 6.01, these recordings are presented with unmatched clarity and power for intimate listening and the energy of the dance floor, fulfilling the dream of experiencing the EdO as if live.

 It has always been a curious fact that these superb performances have not circulated more widely.
-In reality, after nearly vanishing in 1962, Caló’s orchestra received a powerful boost from this reunion with his former stars in 1963, a project that proved highly successful both commercially and artistically.
+In reality, after nearly vanishing in 1962, Caló’s orquesta received a powerful boost from this reunion with his former stars in 1963, a project that proved highly successful both commercially and artistically.
 Orlando Tripodi, taking over the piano stool once belonging to Osmar Maderna, fulfilled his task with near perfection.

 Few have noticed that, aside from the 1959 recordings made during Caló’s Brazil, this LP was the first full album Caló recorded on Argentine soil.
 The production sought a vivid, live sound with a single-microphone setup instead of a stereo system.
 Podestá shines across his four tracks, while the instrumental pieces are equally bright and transparent.
 Berón’s voice, due to both timbre and microphone distance, sometimes produced excessive breath noise and occasional plosives, which have been addressed with targeted restoration.